-Every day this past week has begun and ended with the wailings of the fog horns from the shoreline of our bay, concealed in a cloak of mystery.
-During the day, the warmth of the sun burns away the mist to reveal crisp blue skies and emerald landscapes filled with splashes of ginger and gold.
-Bales of hay, corn stalks, pumpkins of varying sizes and baskets filled with magenta mums have popped up everywhere.
-And my evenings now include sitting cozily with my Hubby by the fireplace while sharing our thoughts from the day.
+Every day this past week began and ended with the wailings of the fog horns echoing in our bay, cloaked in a veil of mystery.
+During the day the sun’s warmth evaporated the mist, unmasking emerald landscapes filled with splashes of ginger and gold.
+Bales of hay, corn stalks, pumpkins and baskets filled with magenta mums have popped up everywhere.
+And in the evenings, I love to settle down beside my Hubby and watch the flames flicker in our fireplace.

-Today I received a ‘Happy Thanksgiving’ card in the mail.
+I received a ‘Happy Thanksgiving’ card in the mail today.
 The sender wrote, “Some days it can seem hard to find the silver lining, but the act of continuing to look for it has reinforced how important our mindset is in how we experience the world around us.”

-It’s remembering that difficult times tend to be ones in which we grow the most.
-When we find ourselves tired at the end of a long day, it means we’ve worked hard and even if we don’t know it, we’ve made a difference.
-We’re reminded that while it’s easier to be thankful when things are going well, it’s more powerful to be equally thankful during our trials.
+We’re reminded that difficult times tend to be the ones in which we grow the most.
+And while it’s easier to be thankful when things are going well, it’s more powerful to be equally thankful during our trials.
 It starts with finding one small thing to be thankful for every day.